 [First Name] [Last Name] [Email Address] [Phone Number]

-Although you should have already provided your contact details in your resume and your cover letter header, you can add them to your email signature to make sure they’re easy to find.
+Although you should have already included your contact details in your resume and cover letter header, you can add them to your email signature to make them easy to find.

 Here are some examples of how to sign off on an email cover letter: